GaryStanton/phaser3-merged-input/README.md

 `npm run build`

 ## Changelog
+v1.8.0 - 2023-10-29
+Added new ButtonCombos, to mimic Phaser's KeyCombos with gamepad buttons.
+Added timers to button presses, we're now able to retrieve a pressed, released, and duration value.
+Added extra helper functions to the player object, including `isDown` and `checkDown` to mimic Phaser's keyboard handling with merged input.
+Player helper objects are now able to be called directly on the player object and will accept either mapped or unmapped button actions.

 v1.7.0 - 2023-10-15
 Added a new plugin specific instance of the event emitter.
 The old 'mergedInput' events continue to fire on the scene's emitter; however as they are all the same event with extra data, you need to listen to all every 'mergedInput' event and filter for the ones you need.